 A third option would be to take an old computer that you have at home and install a software called FreeNAS.
 This software can do most, if not all and more, things that a NAS from Synology or QNAP can but it’s free.
 The caveat here is that it’s not as easy to use and I would not recommend this system to anyone that doesn’t understand computers and IT.

 Why I Recommend the Synology SD218+

 As I said earlier, I only recommend getting a NAS from either Synology or QNAP because that is the manufacturers that I believe the most in.
-But if you asked me what NAS I would recommend, the Synology DS218+ on Amazon is my choice, and here’s why.
+But if you asked me what NAS I would recommend at the time of writing this article, the Synology DS218+ on Amazon is my choice, and here’s why.

 The DS218+ is cheaper NAS that still offer a lot of performance.
 There is a cheaper version called DS218play but there is one reason why the DS218+ is better and that is hardware.
 The + model has 2GB of ram while the play-version only has 1GB.
 Sure, 1GB might be enough for most things but having that extra hardware for not so much more is always better.

 However, the CPU is also different and here is the big change.
 The play-version has an ARM-processor while the plus-model has an Intel.
 This opens a lot more possibilities on what you can do with your NAS.
 For example, installing Plex on a DS208play isn’t possible because Plex doesn’t support ARM-based processors.

 This is also true for virtual machines, as any operating system is running better on an Intel-processor than one that is ARM-based.